RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 }
 ```

-Nevertheless, a module can be developped without this libraries.
-The only obligation is to always return React components from the main.js for ModuleContainer and AdminContainer but the code into this components can be any javascript.

-To match with the general UI design we recommend to use Material-ui librabry (see http://www.material-ui.com/).
+To match with the general UI design, we highly recommend to use Material-ui library (see http://www.material-ui.com/).

 ### AdminContainer

 The `AdminContainer` **is facultative**.
-If you don't require a module configuration
+If you don't require a module configuration,
-you do not need to specify the `AdminContainer` in the `main.js` module entrypoint.
+you don't need to specify the `AdminContainer` in the `main.js` module entrypoint.

 The here-under React component example shows you how to create a form to create a configuration of your module.